wjdddj/solutions_to_24_point_game/README.md

 ## Usage
 To find all possible solutions for a given 4 numbers, use cal24_simple() function.
 Function cal24_for_all() enumerates all possible solutions for all combinations of 4 numbers.
-Function to_summary() summarizes a few statistics of the solutions
+Function to_summary() summarizes a few statistics of the solutions.